-(Note 3) Limit of total financing amount shall not exceed 40% of the parent company's net asset value.

-(Note 4) Limit of financing amount for individual counterparty:
+- (Note 3) Limit of total financing amount shall not exceed 40% of the parent company's net asset value. - (Note 4) Limit of financing amount for individual counterparty:

 (1) Business contacts: limit of financing amount for individual counterparty shall not exceed 20% of the lender's net asste's value and the amount needed for operation.
-The amount of business transaction in recent year between the lender and the counterparty.
+The amount of operation is the amount of business transaction in recent year between the lender and the counterparty.